s-earnest/s-earnest.github.io/_posts/2024-08-14-Reference.md

 ### Work & Projects
 Curated portfolio of things I’ve done with exploring and analysing datasets in my spare time.
+Often applied in business settings, or academic research with real world data situations.
+The output is produce deliverables like insights reports, or predictive models.

+### Case Study
+Usually used in education or practices setting, and helps to demostrate the best practices and successful applications knowledge.
+The final outcome is presented as a narrative with highlights insights, challenges faced, and lessons lessons learned.